-AIDA model of communication: A communication model which aims to obtain Attention, Interest, Desire and Action.
+AIDA Model Of Communication: A communication model which aims to create sales through Attention, Interest, Desire and Action.

 Benefit: The gain obtained from the use of a particular product or service.
 Consumers purchase product/services because of their desire to gain these built in benefits.